The Facebook logo The X.com logo The Maryland.gov logo

 You can request a ballot in the following ways.

-Our Online System
+Online

-Mail or Fax
+Mail or Drop-Box or Fax

-Your request must be received by:
+Your request must be received (not just mailed) by:

 In Person